jakub-g/blog-wip-public/https-pitfalls/https-pitfalls.md

 1. either server sends all the intermediate certs,
 2. or the browser needs to get them from *somewhere*.

-The screenshot above shows GitHub properly sending the intermediate cert. **But what happens in the second case?
+The screenshot above shows GitHub properly sending the intermediate cert. **But what happens in the other case?
 It's implementation-specific, depends on the browser and platform:**

 - if the browser happens to have an intermediate cert cached locally, because some other website that the user has visited served it, it will be reused;
 - if the intermediate cert is not cached, some browsers will fetch it, but some won't; **in particular, Android WebView and all versions of Firefox do not fetch any missing certs!**